open-telemetry/opentelemetry-go-contrib/detectors/gcp/README.md

 ...
 ```

-> [!NOTE]
-> On GKE, `host.name` is collected on a best-effort basis from the underlying node name.
-If `resource.WithHost()` is also configured, `host.name` will reflect the pod hostname or the node name depending on detector option order.

 ## Bare Metal Solution (BMS)

 Bare Metal Solution hosts do not provide a Compute Engine metadata server.
 Detection on BMS is entirely environment-driven and requires all three of the following environment variables to be set and non-empty (matching the [Google Cloud Ops Agent BMS configuration](https://docs.cloud.google.com/bare-metal/docs/set-up-ops-agent-for-bms#authorize_the_ops_agent)):